Docker Manifest

-Since v0.148.0, GoReleaser supports building and pushing Docker multi-platform images through the docker manifest
+GoReleaser can also create and push Docker multi-platform images using the docker manifest

 tool.

-For it to work, it has to be enabled in the client configurations.
+For it to work, it needs to be enabled in the client's configuration.

 Please make sure docker manifest